Everything You Need to Know About Towing a 2-Car Trailer

 • Trailer GVWR: 14,000 lbs

-Always check your truck’s GVWR sticker (driver-side door jamb).
+Tip: Always check your truck’s GVWR sticker (located inside the driver-side door jamb).

 Do You Need to Stop at Weigh Stations?